fachu000/control_3D_drone/writeup.md

 signs of the x and y accelerations.

-I kindly suggest to the Udacity team that this part of the project specification be improved to avoid unnecessary struggle to students.
+I kindly suggest to the Udacity team that this part of the project specification or course contents be improved to avoid unnecessary struggle to students.

 The parameters were tuned successfully to pass these tests, as shown below.